110th US Colored Infantry

 Designation changed to 110th U.S. Colored Troops June 25, 1864.

-Four Williamson-County men enlisted in the 110th US Colored Infantry:
+Five Williamson-County men are known to have enlisted in the 110th US Colored Infantry:

 Pvt.
 William Baugh enlisted in Company I on December 30, 1863, in Limestone, Alabama.
 He was born in Williamson County around 1845.
 He was described as an 18-year-old farmer.
 Pvt.
 Baugh died at Prospect, Tennessee of pneumonia on February 2, 1864.
 No headstone or gravesite has been located.
 His mother Lucy Baugh was granted a pension for his service.